jorik41/siemens-module-simulator/README.md

    python plc_tester_gui.py
    ```
 3. Use the interface to create modules, add tests and steps, and run them against the connected PLC.
 Results appear in the log area.

+### Step Input Tips

+- Multiple start bytes can be entered separated by commas (e.g. `0,4,8`).
+- Provide matching data types separated by commas (e.g. `INT,REAL`).
+Use `byte.bit` for BOOL addresses.
+- Enter corresponding write or expected values separated by commas (e.g. `5,3.14`).
+- An optional delay (milliseconds) can be specified to pause before executing the step's operations.